Balou9/dd-reverse-string/README.md

 on the defined resources in the main.tf template and deploys
 the execution plan in the terraform cloud.

-To provide the zip file archive for the deployment of the lambda function
+The lambda function code gets bundled to provide the zip file archive for the deployment of the lambda function.
-the function code gets bundled.
-Afterwards a terraform project
-is being initiated in the terraform cloud.
+Afterwards a terraform project is being initiated in the terraform cloud.
-After validating the main.tf template an execution plan is being created
+Next the main.tf template gets validated an execution plan is being created
 and then applied/deployed in the terraform cloud.

 ## CI